ArbiNazari/NoSQL/README.md

  Application Design and Function

- As a manager at an internet retail company, I want to a back end for my e-commerce website that uses the latest technologies so that my company can compete with other e-commerce companies.
+As a social media startup, I want an API for my social network that uses a NoSQL database that my website can handle large amounts of unstructured data.

  # My Task and Application Requirments

-  - Given a functional Express.js API, I want to add database name, MySQL username, and MySQL password to an environment variable file.

-  - Then I want to be able to connect to a database using Sequelize when I I enter schema and seed commands.

-  - Then a development database is created and is seeded with test data when I enter the command to invoke the application.
+  - GIVEN a social network API - WHEN I enter the command to invoke the application.

-  - Then server is started and the Sequelize models are synced to the MySQL database when I open API GET routes in Insomnia for categories, products, or tags
+  - THEN my server is started and the Mongoose models are synced to the MongoDB database when I open API GET routes in Insomnia for users and thoughts.

   - Then the data for each of these routes is displayed in a formatted JSON when I test API POST, PUT, and DELETE routes in Insomnia.

-  - Then I am able to successfully create, update, and delete data in my database.
+  - Then I am able to successfully create, update, and delete users and thoughts in my database when I test API POST and DELETE routes in Insomnia.

-  Data Base Tags:

-    Category

-        id

-        Integer

-        Doesn't allow null values

-        Set as primary key

-        Uses auto increment

-        category_name
+  - Then I am able to successfully create and delete reactions to thoughts and add and remove friends to a user’s friend list

+  ## Models:

+    # User

+    username
         String

-        Doesn't allow null values

-    Product

-        id

-        Integer

-        Doesn't allow null values

-        Set as primary key

-        Uses auto increment

-        product_name
+        Unique
+        Required
+        Trimmed

+    email
         String

-        Doesn't allow null values

-        price

-        Decimal

-        Doesn't allow null values

-        Validates that the value is a decimal

-        stock

-        Integer

-        Doesn't allow null values

-        Set a default value of 10

-        Validates that the value is numeric

-        category_id

-        Integer

-        References the category model's id

-    Tag

-        id

-        Integer

-        Doesn't allow null values

-        Set as primary key

-        Uses auto increment

-        tag_name
+        Required
+        Unique
+        Must match a valid email address (look into Mongoose's matching validation)

+    thoughts
+        Array of _id values referencing the Thought model

+    friends
+        Array of _id values referencing the User model (self-reference)

+    # Thought

+    thoughtText
         String

-    ProductTag

-        id

-        Integer

-        Doesn't allow null values

-        Set as primary key

-        Uses auto increment

-        product_id

-        Integer

-        References the product model's id

-        tag_id

-        Integer

-        References the tag model's id
+        Required
+        Must be between 1 and 280 characters

+    createdAt
+        Date
+        Set default value to the current timestamp
+        Use a getter method to format the timestamp on query

+    username (The user that created this thought) String
+        Required

+    reactions (These are like replies)
+        Array of nested documents created with the reactionSchema

+# Schema Settings

+Create a virtual called reactionCount that retrieves the length of the thought's reactions array field on query.

+   # Reaction (SCHEMA ONLY)

+    reactionId
+        Use Mongoose's ObjectId data type
+        Default value is set to a new ObjectId

+    reactionBody
+        String
+        Required
+        280 character maximum

+    username
+        String
+        Required

+    createdAt
+        Date
+        Set default value to the current timestamp
+        Use a getter method to format the timestamp on query

+# Schema Settings

+This will not be a model, but rather will be used as the reaction field's subdocument schema in the Thought model.

+## API Routes

+/api/users

+    GET all users

+    GET a single user by its _id and populated thought and friend data

+    POST a new user:

+// example data
+{
+  "username": "lernantino",
+  "email": "lernantino@gmail.com"
+}

+    PUT to update a user by its _id

+    DELETE to remove user by its _id

+# BONUS: Remove a user's associated thoughts when deleted.

+/api/users/:userId/friends/:friendId

+    POST to add a new friend to a user's friend list

+    DELETE to remove a friend from a user's friend list

+/api/thoughts

+    GET to get all thoughts

+    GET to get a single thought by its _id

+    POST to create a new thought (don't forget to push the created thought's _id to the associated user's thoughts array field)

+// example data
+{
+  "thoughtText": "Here's a cool thought...", "username": "lernantino",
+  "userId": "5edff358a0fcb779aa7b118b"
+}

+    PUT to update a thought by its _id

+    DELETE to remove a thought by its _id

+/api/thoughts/:thoughtId/reactions

+    POST to create a reaction stored in a single thought's reactions array field

+    DELETE to pull and remove a reaction by the reaction's reactionId value

   ## [Video](#table-of-contents)